 - A Buddy Box system is employed;

-- The person in charge operates the master transmitter;
+- The remote pilot operates the master transmitter;

-- The person in charge does not wear the headset or view a screen;
+- The remote pilot does not wear the headset or view a screen;

-- The aircraft remains within the natural unaided visual range of the person in charge;
+- The aircraft remains within the natural unaided visual range of the remote pilot;

 - A clear handover protocol is established.